 English, in her mid-20s and classically trained, Levi typically plays under the moniker of her band Micachu and the Shapes.
 "Under the Skin" is her first film score.
 Levi, currently in Camden, England, spoke to me on the phone about her writing process and working with Jonathan Glazer.
+Levi is now the winner of the European Film Award for best composer and in a perfect world, she'd be Oscar-nominated.
 (Listen to clips from the soundtrack below, and read our interview with Jonathan Glazer.)

 What was your first reaction when you got a call from Jonathan Glazer to score his film, and what did he ask of you?